kensanata/oddmu/README.md

 Create this directory, making sure to give it a permission that your webserver can read (world readable file, world readable and executable directory).
 Populate it with files.

+Make sure that none of the static files look like the wiki paths `/view/`, `/edit/`, `/save/` or `/search/`.

 For example, create a file called `robots.txt` containing the following, tellin all robots that they're not welcome.

 ```text
 User-agent: *